 There are too many more majorly awesome military energy savers for us to salute in one blog post.
 Our hypothetical arms can't even begin to compute the electronic muscle needed to pay respect to all of these projects.

-Knowing that one day is not enough, we say a heartfelt "thank you" this Veterans Day to the American service men and women who inspire us to be better people, patriots, and protectors of our great nation.
+Knowing that one day is not enough, we say a heartfelt "thank you" this Armed Forces Day to the American service men and women who inspire us to be better people, patriots, and protectors of our great nation, and for showing us all the way to save energy and be Clean Energy Champions.